 See the notes section for tips on knowing when your bread is done (we don’t want a raw middle or overbaked and dry).

 Let me know if you enjoy this recipe for sourdough chocolate bread, it’s decadent enough to have as a dessert but we also love it as a quick breakfast!

 Prep Time: 10minutes

 This sourdough chocolate bread tastes like a fudgy brownie and cake combined, deliciously moist with depths of chocolate in every bite.
 The fermentation process gives the bread a great flavor depth heightening the chocolate with the perfect balance of sweet that had my kids devouring it one day, you might want to double the recipe!
 Don't have a sourdough starter yet, snag my free series on How to Make a Homemade Sourdough Starter Here

-Mix together sourdough starter and flour (*if using all-purpose flour use 1/2 cup plus 2 Tablespoons).
+Mix together sourdough starter and flour (*if using fresh ground spelt increase to 3/4 cup).
 For fully fermented allow to soak for 8 to 12 hours.

-Grease your 9×5 loaf pan and preheat oven to 350 degrees F.
+Grease your 9x5 loaf pan and preheat oven to 350 degrees F.

 In a separate bowl, cream together butter, sugar, eggs and vanilla extract.

 Add in cocoa powder, applesauce, salt, sourdough and flour.
 Mix until fully combined.